-I live in a beautiful little guest house on the side of a hill overlooking a valley that shelters my hometown to tall mountains across the way.
+I live in a beautiful little guest house on the side of a hill overlooking a valley to tall mountains across the way.
 The guest house is not my own place, but it is home.

 I’ve been away from home these past two months — at a cabin in Idaho; with my brother and sis-in-law in West Palm Beach; with the kids and grands in Florida’s version of the Happiest Place on Earth …

 Photo: Summer Conn

 … and at a niece’s wedding in Northern California.

 I love venturing out—I’ve seen a total of 63 Mallorys, Johnsons, Conns, Wordens and assorted other family members in the past two months.

 And I absolutely love coming home.
 Because there’s no place like home.

 One of my nieces posted this to my Facebook page a while back: